Exploring Tekkotsu Programming on Mobile Robots:

 Postures

-A "posture" in Tekkotsu is a set of effector states: joint positions, LED states, etc. A PostureEngine object describes a posture, and a PostureMC motion command can be used to move the robot into a desired posture.
-The simplest way to specify a posture is to write down a set of joint positions in a posture file.
-Several predefined posture files are supplied with Tekkotsu.
+A "posture" in Tekkotsu is a set of effector values: joint positions, motor speeds, LED states, etc. A PostureEngine object describes a posture, a PostureMC motion command can be used to move the robot into a desired posture, and a PostureNode encapsulates a PostureMC in the state machine formalism.
+The simplest way to specify a posture is to write down a set of effector values in a posture file.
+Some predefined posture files are supplied with Tekkotsu.
 Follow the directions below to experiment with them:

 Loading a Posture File